The Mary Celeste

-A modern steel ship arrives in the Bay of Gibraltar, a safe resting place on one of the busiest shipping lanes in the world, its crew all on board relaxing and its position logged by AIS.
+A modern three masted sailing vessel leaves the Bay of Gibraltar, a safe resting place on one of the busiest shipping lanes in the world, its crew all on board safe and its position logged by AIS.

 But, whilst over 150 years have passed, the true story of the Mary Celeste remains the Greatest Mystery of the Sea.
 So let us go back in time to 1872 when ships were made of wood, powered by wind and sail, and the crew sometimes vanished.

 Much has been written and continues to be written about the enigma of this vessel.
 Most of what you think you know about it and indeed what you read on the Internet, is not based on fact, but on the imagination of writers enhancing the story - and inaccuracies in reporting the events.